 The broad nib does however write incredibly smoothly and I certainly didn’t get any skipping or bad behavior with it while writing.
 There did seem to be minimal nib creep with it, but it definitely was not enough to become a problem.
 I kind of like seeing a little ink on the nib anyway, it adds to the character of the pen I think.
 The grip section is a bit shorter than on some fountain pens, but still quite comfortable and it accentuates the overall comfort of the writing experience.

 Overall the Levenger True Writer Obsidian Fountain Pen is a fantastic option for so many reasons.
 You get a lot of pen for your money, the elegant and classic look make it perfect for any situation, and its simple and easy to swap out the nibs for different sizes if you want.
 I’d definitely recommend this for someone looking to get an every day pen that they can put a lot of miles on while having the flexibility to mix things up with different nibs pretty easily.
-Check it out over on the Levenger website.
 Thanks again to the good folks at Levenger for letting us take the Levenger True Writer Obsidian fountain pen out for a test spin.